The Teoxane RHA® Collection includes hyaluronic acid (HA)

 filler treatment site following viral or bacterial illnesses or

 infections, vaccinations, or dental procedures.
+Typically, the reported

-Typically, the reported inflammation was responsive to treatment or
+inflammation was responsive to treatment or resolved on its own.

-call Revance at (877) 373-8669.
+please visit Safety.Revance.com or call at 1 (877) 373-8669.

-Teoxane RHA® Collection is exclusively distributed by
+TEOXANE SA.
+The Teoxane RHA® Collection is manufactured by

-Revance®.
-All other trademarks are the property of their
+trademarks are the property of their respective owners.

 Available by Prescription only